NREL/OpenStudio-server/.github/ISSUE_TEMPLATE.md

 ---------------------------------------------------
 Please execute the commands below to provide key information regarding the bug you are reporting.
-Note that the commands to execute are dependent on the type of issue being submittied, i.e. meta-cli vs local server vs local docker deployment vs aws docker deployment.
+Note that the commands to execute are dependent on the type of issue being submitted, i.e. meta-cli vs local server vs local docker deployment vs aws docker deployment.
 You do NOT have to include this information if this is a FEATURE REQUEST -->
-*General Issue*
+###General Issue

 **Description**